lumenTracker

 • Standard fluorescent was by far the most commonly used type of lighting with 93% of commercial buildings (lit buildings) using standard fluorescent lights, and 78% of lit floorspace being illuminated by standard fluorescent.
 Compact fluorescent (CFL) came in after, as the second most commonly used type of lighting, where compact fluorescent (CFL) provided light to 13% of all lit spaces in commercial buildings.
 Compact fluorescent (CFL) is often seen to replace incandescent type bulbs, a lighting type that has seen a decrease in use since 2003.

 • Occupancy sensors which activate with the presence of people in a room or space, and therefore reduce lighting (by turning off or dimming) when rooms are unoccupied was considered the most common lighting control strategy used.
-Occupancy sensors were used in 16% of all lit buildings and in 55% of large lit buildings in 2015.
-This lighting control strategy and depending on the areas where these are installed (e.g., where there is minimal or infrequent occupancy), is estimated to achieve the greatest energy savings.
+Occupancy sensors were used in 16% of all lit buildings and in 55% of large lit buildings in 2015 and depending on the areas where these are being installed (e.g., where there is minimal or infrequent occupancy), this type of lighting control scheme is estimated to achieve great energy savings.

 Corridors/Hallways/Stairwells (30-80%)